munificent/craftinginterpreters/book/optimization.md

 You have also learned a handful of important, fundamental data structures, and gotten some practice doing low-level profiling and optimization work.
-That kind of expertise is helpful no matter what kind of code you write.
+That kind of expertise is helpful no matter what domain you program in.

-I also hope to have given you a new way of <span name="domain">looking</span> at and solving problems.
-Even if you never work on a language again, you may be surprised to discover how many programming problems can be seen as "language-like".
-Then the tools you've gained in parsing and interpreting can be brought to bear on them.
+I also hope I gave you a new way of <span name="domain">looking</span> at and solving problems.
+Even if you never work on a language again, you may be surprised to discover how many programming problems can be seen as language-*like*.
 Maybe that report generator you need to write can be modeled as a series of stack-based "instructions" that the generator "executes".
 That user interface you need to render looks an awful lot like traversing an AST.

 <aside name="domain">